Muang Soui: History

-The name of Muang Soui took that of Ban NongTang, which was a small village located by the lake "NongTang".
+The name of Muang Soui took that of Ban Nong Tang, which was a small village located by the lake "Nong Tang".
 This change was due to the increasing of people arriving in this county.
 The name, NongTang, came from the name of the lake behind the village.
 The lake sits on a body of water surrounded by limestone rocks that form a wall in the background.

 In the early 1960s, the part of the lake that faces Route 7 of Laos, seen from the front, under the limestone rocks, looked like there was a cave.
 The waves moved and disappeared in the cave as the wind blew across the surface of the water.
 It was as if there was a hole under the limestone rocks.
-At that time, on the other side of the limestone rocks where the village called (Ban) NaTo is located, there was also a part of the lake which flowed below the rocks as it was part of that of NongTang.
+At that time, on the other side of the limestone rocks where the village called (Ban) Nato is located, there was also a part of the lake which flowed below the rocks as it was part of that of NongTang.
 Today, the lake has become smaller than it was 70 years ago.
 The water level is about 80 – 100 meters lower in width and then 5–10 meters in depth compared to 1960.
 This must have been a problem of the planet and the drought of the earth, especially of the environment in which it is located.